 The Iron Trial (Magisterium) by Holly Black and Cassandra Clare

-Even though Callum tries to fail the entrance trials, he is admitted the the mage school his dad says is evil.
+Even though Callum tries to fail the entrance trials, he is admitted the mage school his dad says is evil.
 There, Call learns about his elemental powers, forges bonds of friendship with his teammates, and rescues a wolf puppy who is unfortunately infused with the evil magic of Chaos.
-Be prepared not to sleep because you’ll want to keep reading this compelling story all night.
+Be prepared not to sleep because you’ll want to keep reading this compelling story and the following books in the series all night.

 Lockwood and Co. by Jonathan Stroud